The Best Annual Travel Insurance and Subscriptions for Frequent Travelers

 Flat tire.

-Seven Corners Trip Protection Annual Multi-Trip helps protect the money you invest in your travels as well as your health.
-The purchase of a single plan covers each of your trips during the course of the year.
+Our other annual travel insurance plan, Seven Corners Trip Protection Annual Multi-Trip, helps protect the money you invest in your travels as well as your health.
 It offers benefits such as trip cancellation and trip interruption so that you can be reimbursed for trip expenses if you have to cancel or interrupt your trip for a covered reason.
 You’ll also find coverage for personal belongings and medical expenses, including pre-existing conditions.

-Our annual trip protection coverage can cover you during both domestic trips within the U.S. and internationally.
-This is a great choice if you travel to see family frequently, take frequent business trips, or simply see no reason to save your vacation time.
+Regardless of which annual plan you choose — travel medical or trip protection — a single plan covers each of your trips during the course of the year.
+There’s only one purchase to make and you’re ready for every spontaneous getaway and meticulously planned adventure.
+They're both great choices if you travel to see family frequently, take frequent business trips, or simply see no reason to save your vacation time.
 (We don’t blame you; you deserve your PTO.)

 You’ll find annual travel plans outside of insurance, too.
 U.S. travelers will likely recognize AAA as an annual service.
 The once-yearly charge gets you roadside assistance, travel and vacation planning services, as well as discounts on hotels, theme parks, car rentals, and more.
 If you’ve ever run out of gas or needed a jumpstart on your car, you know how helpful AAA’s annual plans can be.